nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/01_headline_figures.md

 As might be expected, __care home patients aged 65 years and over received more prescribing__ than non-care home patients, including prescribing of drugs associated with a falls risk.
 Care home patients also received a different range of medicines and were more likely to receive prescribing of Vitamin D and for pain relief.
 They received less prescribing of medicines associated with kidney injury compared with non-care home patients.

-Almost two-thirds of care home patients aged 65 years and over who received prescriptions were female and 43% were females aged 85 years and over.
+Almost two-thirds of care home patients aged 65 years and over who received prescriptions were female.
+Just over 4 in 10 were females aged 85 years and over.
 Monthly prescribing costs and volumes varied by age, gender, care home type and geography.

 ## Methodology